gilt/kairos/README.md

         // machine) and will end when the next frame starts.
         {
           begin: 0,
-          name: "history"
+          name: 'history'
         },

-        // The first "real" frame, which starts… …NOW!
+        // The first 'real' frame, which starts… …NOW!
 This frame will end in 1
         // hour, and we will get a tick every minute, on the minute.
         {
           begin: {
-            at: "now"
+            at: 'now'
           },
           end: {
-            starting: "1H",
+            starting: '1H',
-            after: "now"
+            after: 'now'
           },
-          name: "nextHour",
+          name: 'nextHour',
-          interval: "1M"
+          interval: '1M'
         },

         // This one will start an hour before lunch, will tick every 15 seconds
         // until the start of the next frame (lunch time) and the tick will
-        // receive a duration in milliseconds relative to the "lunch" time.
+        // receive a duration in milliseconds relative to the 'lunch' time.
         {
           begin: {
-            starting: "1H",
+            starting: '1H',
-            before: "lunch"
+            before: 'lunch'
           },
-          name: "lateMorning",
+          name: 'lateMorning',
           interval: 15000,
-          relatedTo: "lunch",
+          relatedTo: 'lunch',
           data: {
             menu: {...}
           }
         },

-        // The "earlyAfternoon" timeframe starts at lunch time and ends halfway
+        // The 'earlyAfternoon' timeframe starts at lunch time and ends halfway
         // between lunch and dinner.
 Ticks will be fired every 15 minutes.
         {
-          begin: "at lunch",
+          begin: 'at lunch',
-          end: "50% between lunch and dinner"
+          end: '50% between lunch and dinner'
-          name: "earlyAfternoon",
+          name: 'earlyAfternoon',
-          interval: "15M",
+          interval: '15M',
-          relatedTo: "lunch",
+          relatedTo: 'lunch',
           data: {
             dessertMenu: {...}
           }